-In an effort to minimize the risk of regulatory enforcement against the NMDOT, cost overruns, and in support of worker safety, the Environ 1022 mental Geology Section (EGS) maintains three programs:
+In an effort to minimize the risk of regulatory enforcement against the NMDOT, cost overruns, and in support of worker safety, the Hazardous Materials Investigation Bureau (HMIB) maintains three programs:

-The Hazardous Material Investigation Program - the EGS identifies and assesses hazardous material-related conditions for their impact on NMDOT construction projects.
-The EGS also provides investigation guidance to municipalities and tribal governments for their own transportation projects.
+The Hazardous Materials Investigation Program - the HMIB identifies and assesses hazardous material-related conditions for their impact on NMDOT construction projects and also provides investigation guidance to municipalities and tribal governments for their own transportation projects.

-The Underground Storage Tank Remediation Program - the EGS manages the monitoring and remediation of fuel releases on properties owned by the Department.
+The Underground Storage Tank Remediation Program - the HMIB manages the monitoring and remediation of fuel releases on properties owned by the Department.

-Technical Assistance Program – the EGS offers regulatory and investigation assistance to NMDOT offices on non-project related concerns.
+Technical Assistance Program – the HMIB offers regulatory and investigation assistance to NMDOT offices on non-project related concerns.